Shutterstock / By Evgeny Glazunov

 The rain keeps pouring seemingly without end and your lawn is now soaked.
 For the first time in days, however, the sun makes its way through the crowd of clouds.
 This is your opportunity – you’re about to mow the tall neglected grass in your yard… But should you?

 Can You Adequately Strim Wet Turf and Should You at All?

-Only do it if the rainy weather doesn’t allow your lawn to completely dry out.
-When strimming, frequently check if the tool is clogged.
+Only strim a wet lawn if the rainy weather doesn’t allow it to completely dry out.
+When working, frequently check if the tool is clogged.
 There’s a chance that your strimmer will chew up, knock over or even miss the taller wet grass blades altogether.
-When the ground dries out afterwards, the bent over sod will straighten up and you may end up with an uneven lawn cut.
-To avoid this trim repeatedly.
+When the ground dries out afterwards, the bent over sod will straighten up.
+To avoid an uneven lawn cut trim repeatedly.

 Consider this: You will lose the benefit of evenly spread fresh grass mulch.
 Wet clippings will stick together forming clumps.
 These clumps, if not raked, may damage some of the grass patches by suffocating them and depriving them of sunlight.